seanchannel/autobluez/README.md

 ## Getting Started

 Any mainstream Linux server should support all prerequisites.
 Each linux distro has it's own software ecosystem, You should be familiar with your system's software management tools and configuration.
-In general most systems require the extended / community repositories for that platform be activated to fully access the needed software with the native packaging system.
+In general most systems require the 'extended' or 'community' repositories enabled for that platform to install the needed software.
 For example, to install expext-lite on ubuntu requires the ["Universe" repository](https://help.ubuntu.com/community/Repositories#Managing_Repositories) be enabled, and on RPM-based systems you might need the ["EPEL" repository](https://fedoraproject.org/wiki/EPEL).

 ### Prerequisites